Zero-Shot Learning for Requirements Classification: An Exploratory Study: Related Work

 \subsection{Classification of FRs and NFRs}

-One of the earliest adoptions of ML to RE was due to Cleland-Huang \textit{et al.}~\cite{cleland2007automated,cleland2006detection}, who proposed to use a set of indicator terms to identify different classes of NFR.
+One of the earliest adoptions of ML to RE was due to Cleland-Huang \textit{et al.}~\cite{cleland2007automated}, who proposed to use a set of indicator terms to identify different classes of NFR.
 The approach was supervised, in that it first identified a set of indicator terms on a set of manually annotated requirements, and then used this set to classify unseen cases.
 The approach achieved a recall up to 0.80, but suffered from low precision, up to 0.21.
 This study also introduced the PROMISE NFR dataset~\cite{jane_cleland_huang_2007_268542}, which has been widely used by the research community, and it is also one of the benchmarks of our work.

-To mitigate the problem of dataset annotation, Casamayor \textit{et al.}\cite{casamayor2010identification} proposed a semi-supervised method, based on an iterative process similar to active learning, in which the user provided feedback to the classifier.
+To mitigate the problem of dataset annotation, Casamayor \textit{et al.}~\cite{casamayor2010identification} proposed a semi-supervised method, based on an iterative process similar to active learning, in which the user provided feedback to the classifier.
 Their approach used Naive Bayes (NB) as a classification algorithm and the PROMISE NFR dataset as the training set.
-After multiple iterations in which an increasing number of training examples were used, they obtained a maximum precision of above 0.80 and a maximum recall of above 0.70 on most classes except underrepresented one.
-A semi-supervised learning approach was also proposed by Younas \textit{et al.}~\cite{younas2020extraction}.
-Similar to Cleland-Huang \textit{et al.}, indicator terms/keywords for NFR classes were selected from the literature and the semantic similarity was calculated between the requirement statements and indicator keywords, using the word2vec language model~\cite{mikolov2013distributed}.
-The method achieved 0.75 precision and 0.59 recall.
-These results were lower than those of Casamayor \textit{et al.}~\cite{casamayor2010identification}, but considerable less effort was required, as the method did not require labelled requirements as input.
+After multiple iterations in which an increasing number of training examples were used, they obtained a maximum precision of above 0.80 and a maximum recall of above 0.70 on most classes, except underrepresented ones.